Trump documents: Judge to hear arguments on outside expert

-WEST PALM BEACH, Fla.
-(AP) — A federal judge awaited arguments Thursday on whether to appoint an outside legal expert to review government records seized by the FBI last month in a search of former President Donald Trump’s Florida home.
+WEST PALM BEACH, Fla. — A federal judge awaited arguments Thursday on whether to appoint an outside legal expert to review government records seized by the FBI last month in a search of former President Donald Trump’s Florida home.

 Lawyers for Trump say the appointment of a special master is necessary to ensure an independent inspection of the documents.
 This kind of review, they say, would allow for “highly personal information” such as diaries or journals to be separated from the investigation and returned to Trump, along with any other documents that may be protected by claims of attorney-client privilege or executive privilege.